 Local newspapers are credible, trustworthy sources of community news on issues that affect their daily lives.
 During the pandemic, despite declining revenues, newspapers provided essential COVID-19 and wildfire coverage at no cost, in front of paywalls.
 Additionally, they hold the powerful accountable, and give voice on issues that would otherwise not be heard.
 The relentless pursuit of truth reflects an unwavering commitment to serve local communities.

 Unfortunately, the state of the news industry is at risk.
 Without help from the legislature, local newspapers may close their doors, and newspaper carriers will lose their jobs at the beginning of next year.
 Help your community newspaper survive.

-WHAT IS HAPPENING TO COMMUNITY NEWSPAPERS?
+WHAT IS HAPPENING TO LOCAL NEWSPAPERS AND CARRIERS?

 ☞ For those that continue to exist, news operations will be forced to make deep cuts to both print and digital community coverage and offerings in order to survive.